 News & Reviews

-“This book will be valuable reading both for psychotherapists in training with an interest in Buddhism, as well as for experienced therapists who want to deepen their understanding of how Buddhist thought and practice can enhance psychotherapeutic work.”—Ronald D. Siegel, PsyD, Assistant Clinical Professor of Psychology, Harvard Medical School, and coeditor of Mindfulness and Psychotherapy
+"This book will be valuable reading both for psychotherapists in training with an interest in Buddhism, and for experienced therapists who want to deepen their understanding of how Buddhist thought and practice can enhance psychotherapeutic work."—Ronald D. Siegel, PsyD, Assistant Clinical Professor of Psychology, Harvard Medical School, and coeditor of Mindfulness and Psychotherapy

 "Karen Kissel Wegela brings her long experience as a meditator, therapist, and teacher to this fine exploration of the integration of Buddhism and psychotherapy.
 Seemingly effortlessly, she translates profound and ancient teachings into lucid contemporary practice in a manner that is clearly stated, always grounded in embodied experience, and enhanced with heart and humor."—Gay Watson, PhD, author of Beyond Happiness and The Resonance of Emptiness